 In a world often dominated by social media and virtual experiences, Le Dîner en Blanc offers an opportunity for genuine connections.
 “You end up talking to people that you don’t know, ” says Davis.
 The event helps initiate newfound friendships and relationships, amongst individuals that may have never had the opportunity.

 In the spirit of community, Le Dîner en Blanc partners with local business, artists, and performers to create an experience that immerses its attendees while showcasing the city’s talent.
 “Creative economy has always been a part of this event,” said Kristina Noell, the executive director of the Anacostia Business Improvement District who co-produces the celebration.

 With live musicians and art installations, the event transforms the secret location into a hub for creativity and interaction.

 New and past attendees alike are eager for the event to make its return to Washington, D.C.
 Tickets are $52 per person, with an additional $14 membership fee.
-The waiting list is currently open and available online.
+The waiting list is currently open.

 This year Le Dîner en Blanc, promises to be a symbol of Washington, D.C.’s capacity to come together, celebrate differences, and form lasting connections.
 Against the scenery of a city that tends to be represented as one divided by politics and ideology, this event serves as an example of how an idea of simplicity can transcend into a prosperous celebration of inclusivity and community.